deepmodeling/CrystalFormer-CSP/README.md

 enhancement
 - [ ] extend the code to multiple atom species
+- [ ] only treat inequavalent atoms
+- [ ] consider perov_5 dataset
+- [ ] consider space group as a pre-condition
+- [ ] experiment with training with condition y, and conditional generation.
 - [ ] train for MP20 and evaluate the model again
-- [ ] experiment with training with condition y, and conditional generation.
-- [ ] consider space group other than P1, only treat inequavalent atoms in the given group
+- [ ] consider condition everying on the number of atoms

 production
 - [ ] high pressure dataset